Jim Crowley: Professional playing and college coaching careers

 Football power Fordham University lured Crowley away from Michigan State in 1933.
 Crowley enjoyed tremendous success at Fordham by building one of the top defensive teams in the country.
-The Rams' stout defensive line, coached by future Notre Dame head coach Frank Leahy, was dubbed the "Seven Blocks of Granite."
+The Rams' stout offensive line, coached by future Notre Dame head coach Frank Leahy, was dubbed the "Seven Blocks of Granite."
 The defense was led by two-time All-American lineman Alex Wojciechowicz, who later starred professionally for the Detroit Lions and was named to the Pro Football Hall of Fame.
 Another "Block of Granite", Vince Lombardi, would gain fame as a championship coach for the New York Giants and Green Bay Packers.

 In 1938, Crowley brings a group of former college players to France for a series of performances to be played in various cities.
 In the Debut at the Parc des Princes in Paris a crowd of 20,000 attend the victory of "New Yorkers" against the "All Stars" 25–14.

 In 1939, Crowley coached Fordham in the first-ever televised football game.
 The Rams defeated the Waynesburg Yellow Jackets by a score of 34–7.

 Crowley's last two teams at Fordham each went to bowl games.
 The Rams lost, 13–12, to Texas A&M in the 1941 Cotton Bowl Classic and defeated the Missouri, 2–0, in the 1942 Sugar Bowl.
 Crowley left Fordham after the Sugar Bowl, having compiled a record of 56–13–7 as the Rams' head coach.